 Meet the Candidates for GCISD School Board of Trustees

 Vote for 1 candidate per place for the School Board of the Grapevine-Colleyville Independent School District.
-Click here for full election policies and reports from the district.
-We invited each candidate to participate in our annual Conversations with the Candidates, and each candidate was given the opportunity to submit a written statement or video to have posted to our website:
+Click here for full election info from the district.

 When to Vote

 Early Voting: April 24th to May 2nd, 2023.
 Vote Early at any Tarrant County Early Voting Location, including Colleyville City Hall, The REC of Grapevine, and the Euless Family Life Senior Center.